Is Drupal the Best CMS?

 Drupal’s architecture means that (as long as you have the correct server resources) you can continue to serve up content to endless streams of traffic (this, in particular, is one of the reasons Drupal is preferred by enterprise businesses).

 Whether you need a “headless” CMS serving content to your app, or you need a CMS that can handle the content of your online store by pairing with your eCommerce platform, Drupal is incredibly flexible and supportive of virtually any kind of content strategy.

-Here are the 6 most common questions we’ve come up against from folks evaluating Drupal:
+Here are the six most common questions we’ve come up against from folks evaluating Drupal:

 1. Is Drupal the best CMS?

-The answer to this question largely depends on who’s asking it.
+The answer to this question largely depends on who is asking.
 Depending on your business objectives, your digital capabilities, your goals for your website, and an analysis of what you need your website to do, the answer can be very different.
-We’re a Drupal shop and most of our clients come to us for help setting up their Drupal website, but in some instances we’ll steer them away from building with Drupal if it’s not the right platform for them.
+We’re a Drupal shop and most of our clients come to us for help setting up their Drupal website, but in some instances, we’ll steer them away from building with Drupal if it’s not the right platform for them.

 2. Is Drupal really going to be around for a while?

 As much as you can predict the lifespan of anything on the internet, we think that Drupal will be around for quite a while.
 The Drupal community is thriving, Acquia is growing, and with each release of Drupal the platform continues to improve.
 In fact, we build with Drupal largely because we believe the websites we create and the Drupal skills we cultivate will only become more relevant.